zerollzeng/tiny-tensorrt/docs/UserGuide.md

 Trt trt;
-// create engine and running context, note that engine file is device specific, so don't copy engine file to new device, it may cause crash trt.CreateEngine(onnxModelpath, engineFile, customOutput, maxBatchSize, mode); // for onnx model
+// create engine and running context, note that engine file is device specific, so don't copy engine file to new device, it may cause crash trt.BuildEngine(onnxModelpath, engineFile, customOutput, maxBatchSize, mode); // for onnx model

-// you might need to do some pre-processing in input such as normalization, it depends on your model. trt.CopyFromHostToDevice(input,0); // 0 for input index, you can get it from CreateEngine phase log output.
+// you might need to do some pre-processing in input such as normalization, it depends on your model. trt.CopyFromHostToDevice(input,0); // 0 for input index, you can get it from BuildEngine phase log output.

 //run model, it will read your input and run inference. and generate output. trt.Forward();

 //  get output.
-trt.CopyFromDeviceToHost(output, outputIndex) // you can get outputIndex in CreateEngine phase
+trt.CopyFromDeviceToHost(output, outputIndex) // you can get outputIndex in BuildEngine phase
 // them you can do post processing in output
 ```